All Products

 Low

-The API risk detection model detects that the routine access sources of the API do not meet the baseline.
-The routine access source can be an IP address or a region.
+The API risk detection model detects that some access sources of the API do not meet the baseline requirements.
+Access source can be IP addresses or regions.

 We recommend that you configure access control policies.
 For example, you can configure IP address blacklists or IP address whitelists, or region blacklists to limit access sources.